Urban rail transit: Rapid transit

 A rapid transit system is a railway, usually in an urban area, with high passenger capacities and frequency of service and (usually) full grade separation from other traffic, including other rail traffic.
-It is often known as "heavy rail" to distinguish it from light rail and from bus rapid transit.
+It is sometimes known as "heavy rail" to distinguish it from light rail.
+Both heavy and light often refer to the capacity and sometimes to investment costs.
+Rapid transit systems (with full grade separation) with a lower passenger capacity are termed light rapid transit or medium capacity system.